adrianstanca1/final/README.md

 1. Install dependencies: `npm install`
 2. Copy `.env.example` to `.env.local`
 3. Set `VITE_GEMINI_API_KEY` (and, if required, `GEMINI_API_KEY`) in `.env.local`
-4. (Optional) Add `VITE_API_BASE_URL` to point at a deployed authentication/REST backend.
-Without it the app runs in secure local demo mode and stores accounts in browser storage.
+4. (Optional) Add `VITE_BACKEND_URL` to point at a deployed authentication/REST backend.
+Without it the app runs in secure local demo mode and uses mock services.
 5. Start the dev server: `npm run dev`

 The application source now lives in `src/`.
 Import aliases use the `@/` prefix so components can be referenced as `@/components/...`.